Shansh/intro-r-lifesci/README.md

 ### Software setup

+0. Download and extract a zip file of this repository (click "Download ZIP" on the right side).
-0. Download and install R for [Mac OS X](http://cran.rstudio.com/bin/macosx/R-3.0.3.pkg) or [Windows](http://cran.rstudio.com/bin/windows/base/R-3.0.3-win.exe)
+0. Download and install R for [Mac OS X](http://cran.r-project.org/bin/macosx/) (download the R-3.x.x.pkg file) or [Windows](http://cran.r-project.org/bin/windows/base/)
 0. Download and install RStudio Desktop: <http://www.rstudio.com/ide/download/desktop>.
 0. Run RStudio, and enter the following commands into the "Console" window (usually the lower-right, by default).
 This will download and install necessary add-on packages we will use in class.
+If anything asks you to update, enter "a" at the prompt to update all packages.

 ```coffee